 The Dam Safety Program conducts periodic safety inspections of non-federal, non-power dams to evaluate their condition and the extent, if any, to which they pose a potential or actual threat to life, property, and the environment.
 An inspection report with recommendations is provided to the Owner and kept on file by the Dam Safety Program.
 The frequency of inspections is based on the hazard potential classification of a dam, the higher the hazard, the more often the dam inspection is required.

 Hazard potential classification is based on the potential for loss of life, property losses, lifeline losses, or environmental losses if there were an incident, uncontrolled release, or failure of the dam.
 Hazard potential classification is independent of the condition of the dam, and it instead focuses on the potential impacts of an incident or dam failure.
 Hazard potential classification is dynamic and can change due to changes in downstream development (i.e. new homes or businesses built within the dam failure inundation area).
 The hazard potential classification could also change (either higher or lower) if a more detailed dam failure analysis is carried out that more accurately assesses downstream damage potential and losses.

-The Downstream Hazard Classification system used by the Department is same as the U.S. Army Corps of Engineers system given in Recommended Guidelines for Safety Inspection of Dams (ER 1110-2-106, 25 Sept.
-79, 24 Mar 80 Chg 1).
+The Hazard potential classification system used by the Department is similar to the U.S. Army Corps of Engineers system given in Recommended Guidelines for Safety Inspection of Dams.